yssolk9102/kwk-virtual-curriculum-4/web-app/lessons/css-intermediate/index.md

 ## 🌎 Block vs. Inline

 In the last HTML lesson, we talked about the difference between inline and block elements.
-With CSS, we have the power to override an elements default state of inline or block by using the `display` property.
+With CSS, we have the power to override an element's default state of inline or block by using the `display` property.

 Here's an example: